Here's Why People Keep Dying On Mount Everest

 No matter how hard you train or how physically fit you are, once you reach a certain elevation, you're dying, and you still have more than 4,000 feet to go.
 At that point, you're racing against your own mortality.
 "Once you get to about 25,000 feet, your body just can't metabolize the oxygen," Outside magazine editor Grayson Schaffer told NPR.
 "Your muscles start to break down.
 You start to have fluid that builds up around your lungs and your brain.
 Your brain starts to swell.
 You start to lose cognition."

-That last 4,000 feet, in fact, is called "the death zone," because it's where a lot of climbers lose their lives.
-Climbers can suffer from heart attack, stroke, and altitude sickness.
+That last 4,000 feet, in fact, is called "the death zone," because it's where a lot of climbers lose their lives due to heart attacks, strokes, and altitude sickness.
 Fluid can accumulate in the lungs, leading to altitude pulmonary edema, which causes a cough that's sometimes so severe it can crack a rib.
-The low oxygen can also lead to transient blindness or hemorrhage in the blood vessels of the eyes.
+The low oxygen levels can also lead to transient blindness or hemorrhage in the blood vessels of the eyes.
 And the whole experience is so physically taxing that one study found Everest climbers typically lose between 10 and 20 pounds.
-So if you're not a triathlete, stay off Everest.
-Except oops, even triathletes die there so maybe just stay off Everest no matter who you are.
+Even triathletes die there.

 When you can barely help yourself, there's no way you can help others